The best Android emulator for PC

 - Step 7: Run Fly GPS in expert mode and choose your fake location.

 - Step 8: Start catching Pokémons around the world without getting off your sofa.

-Now that you know, you're probably asking yourself where to download this emulator to your PC.
+Now that you know, you're probably asking yourself where to download BlueStacks for PC.
 Don't search any longer, here you can find a link to get hold of the latest and fastest version of this emulation software.